ianwalter/dotgitconfig/README.md

 * `git amend` - Amend the currently staged files to the latest commit.
 * `git retag` - Remove the old tag with this name and tag the latest commit with it.
-* `git dm` - Remove branches that have already been merged with master AKA 'delete merged'.
+* `git dm` - Remove branches that have already been merged with main AKA 'delete merged'.
 * `git contributors` - List contributors with number of commits.
 * `git switch <remote> <branch>` - Fetch a branch and check it out.